Resources

 2.

-The greatest dangers and addictions facing youth in today's society (examples include use of tobacco products, alcohol, or drugs and other items such as debts, social media, etc.)
+The greatest dangers and addictions facing youth in today's society (examples include mental health challenges, use of tobacco products, alcohol, or drugs and other items such as debts, social media, etc.)

 3.

-Understanding the growing-up process and how the body changes, and making responsible decisions dealing with sex
+The growing-up process and how the body changes, and making responsible decisions dealing with sex.
+This conversation may take place with only one parent or guardian.

 4.